Scottapotamas/zaphod-bot/firmware/src/application/guidance/README.md

 - Provides an inbound request queue,
 - Pending moves are then copied into a reasonably large pool,
 - In the background, or as needed, search the pool for the next move,
-- Load that movement request into the path interpolator module for execution 'very soon'
+- Pass that movement request to the path interpolator module for execution 'very soon'.

 This behaviour is implemented by `request_handler`.

 # Executing Motion Requests

+The path interpolator maintains a (small) inbound move queue and waits for movements to be added, then it runs through a sequence of processes to execute the move.

 ## Pre-move processing